 ♥ 10 Simple Habits to Achieve a Healthy and Successful Marriage

 ♥ Marriage Advice for the Newlywed Wife: Being a Biblical Wife the Way God Intended for You To Be

 ♥ Things to Talk About Before You Tie the Knot: 6 Important Topics to Discuss Before ‘I Do’

-Another benefit is that I have time freedom and flexibility that I didn’t when I was working full-time.
-I’m able to spend more time with my family, run errands without feeling rushed, and take my time cleaning.
-Being at home lets me be here for our fur babies.
-But the best of all is that I have the opportunity to be the wife that I want to be for my husband.
+Another benefit is that I have time freedom and flexibility.
+I’m able to spend more time with family, run errands without feeling rushed, and take my time organizing, cleaning, and preparing.
+I can be there for friends in need, or assist family members when they are in a tough situation.
+But the best of all is that I have the opportunity to be the best wife possible for my husband.